China didn’t warn public of likely pandemic for 6 key days

 That delay from Jan.
 14 to Jan.
 20 was neither the first mistake made by Chinese officials at all levels in confronting the outbreak, nor the longest lag, as governments around the world have dragged their feet for weeks and even months in addressing the virus.

 But the delay by the first country to face the new coronavirus came at a critical time – the beginning of the outbreak.
-China’s attempt to walk a line between alerting the public and avoiding panic set the stage for a pandemic that has infected almost 2 million people and taken more than 126,000 lives.
+China’s attempt to walk a line between alerting the public and avoiding panic set the stage for a pandemic that has infected more than 2 million people and taken more than 133,000 lives.

 “This is tremendous,” said Zuo-Feng Zhang, an epidemiologist at the University of California, Los Angeles.
 “If they took action six days earlier, there would have been much fewer patients and medical facilities would have been sufficient.
 We might have avoided the collapse of Wuhan’s medical system.”